Photos by Karl Zemlin of Zemlin Photo

 It Takes a Village!

 The Indianapolis Winter Solstice Singing Ritual only happens through the participation of many, many volunteers.
-People help set up and tear down, tend the food tables (did we mention there is always a delicious pitch-in after the performance?), sing in the choir, act as speakers, design the visuals, usher, run sound, and do a myriad of other things.
+People help set up and tear down, tend the food tables (did we mention there was always a delicious pitch in after the performance?), sing in the choir, act as speakers, design the visuals, usher, run sound, and do a myriad of other things.

 Sing with Us